Hypoallergenic Dogs for the Allergy Sufferer

 The Bichon is another adorable companion breed much like the Maltese except this breed sports a curly white coat reminiscent of the Poodle.
 This breed does not shed but will require frequent trips to the groomers to maintain its soft fluffy coat.
 When it comes to a dog to snuggle, the Bichon excels as it loves pleasing and is an ideal companion to children and seniors alike.
 This breed maxes out at approximately 11 pounds.

 When it comes to bringing a dog into the home of an allergy sufferer, there are other considerations a new owner may want to consider besides grooming and choosing a hypoallergenic breed.
 Never allow your new dog to sleep on your bed or pillows.
 Maintain a clean environment to keep the presence of dander out of the household.
 Also, ensure your HVAC system is functioning properly.
 Clean air flow throughout your house will help keep your allergies at bay.

 Interested in bringing home a new pup?
 Let Superior Air Repair come and service your HVAC ahead of time.
-Once your pup is home and you have established a routine, ensure to keep Superior Air Repair’s information on hand to keep up with annual maintenance of your HVAC system.
+Once your pup is home and you have established a routine, ensure to keep Superior Air Repair’s information on hand to keep up with the annual maintenance of your HVAC system.

-You don’t have to suffer to own a dog—you take care of the feeding, walking, and grooming and let us take care of the quality of air in your home!
+You don’t have to suffer to own a dog—you take care of the feeding, walking, and grooming, and let us take care of the quality of air in your home!